 Figure 2: Ecosystem and public/private partnership model

 The communities and urban design space is too large for any tool, SDK, or engine to address all of the possible use cases and design decisions of interest.
-Rather than building a single monolithic piece of software, the URBANopt project will produce several modules which will operate as part of the larger communities and urban design and modeling ecosystem.
+Rather than building a single monolithic piece of software, the URBANopt project is made up of several modules that operate as part of the larger communities and urban design and modeling ecosystem.
 These modules can be shared across the community and combined as needed by tool vendors to save time and effort.
 We encourage collaboration with external parties who may want to use URBANopt modules directly, modify URBANopt modules, or build their own modules.
-To encourage modular reuse and collaboration, URBANopt software development will adopt the following design principles:
+To encourage modular reuse and collaboration, URBANopt software development has adopted the following design principles: